jeromegn/backbone.pjax/README.md

 Creates a simple router, aware of the container to update with new data.
 It triggers a few pjax events too `pjax:start`, `pjax:success`, `pjax:error`

+### What it does

+Upon using the `navigate` method of the Router, it'll make a AJAX request to fetch the HTML and then will replace the contents of the specified `container` with the new HTML.
+That's about it for now.

 ### Example usage

 ```javascript